SargamS/SargamS/README.md

 <br>

 ```
-"If life gives you lemons, squeeze them over your kebab and call it a day."
+"If life gives you lemons, squeeze them over your kebabs and call it a day."
 ```

 <h2 align="center">✦ connect with me ✦</h2>